 - Hire a real estate attorney.

 If you are in California and ‘searching real estate litigators near me’ online, contact David L. Fleck.
-He’s an accomplished real estate attorney who has helped several victims of fraud recover their money and property.
+He’s an accomplishedwho has helped several victims of fraud recover their money and property.